MicrosoftDocs/Virtualization-Documentation/tlfs.md

--   *Waiting—*in a state defined by the processor architecture that does not involve the active execution of instructions (for example, for the x64 architecture, at a HLT instruction, within “waiting for SIPI” state or if the scheduler has capped the virtual processor)
+-   *Waiting—*in a state defined by the processor architecture that does not involve the active execution of instructions (for example, for the x64 architecture, at a HLT instruction, within “waiting for SIPI" state or if the scheduler has capped the virtual processor)

 -   *Suspended—*stopped on a guest instruction boundary either explicitly suspended or implicitly suspended due to an intercept.